-70. Any future issuance of Equity Shares, or convertible securities or other equity-linked securities by our Company may dilute your shareholding and the sale of Equity Shares by our Promoters may adversely affect the trading price of the Equity Shares.
+80. Any future issuance of Equity Shares, or convertible securities or other equity-linked securities by our Company may dilute your shareholding and the sale of Equity Shares by our Promoters may adversely affect the trading price of the Equity Shares.

 We may be required to finance our growth, whether organic or inorganic, through future equity offerings.
 Any future issuance of the Equity Shares, convertible securities or securities linked to the Equity Shares by us, may lead to dilution of your shareholding in our Company.
 Any future equity issuances by us (including under an employee benefit scheme) or disposal of our Equity Shares by our Promoters or any of our other shareholders or any other change in our shareholding structure to comply with the minimum public shareholding norms applicable to listed companies in India or any public perception regarding such issuances or sales may adversely affect the trading price of the Equity Shares, which may lead to other adverse consequences including difficulty in raising capital through offering of our Equity Shares or incurring additional debt.

-Except as disclosed in section titled "Capital Structure" on page 75, we cannot assure you that we will not issue further Equity Shares or that our existing Shareholders including our Promoters will not dispose of further Equity Shares after the completion of the Issue (subject to compliance with the lock-in provisions under the SEBI ICDR Regulations) or pledge or encumber their Equity Shares.
+Further, our Company may consider issue of bonus shares in the future from reserves and surpluses, to reward the shareholders, which could have alternatively been used for dividends or buyback, may adversely affect the trading price of the Equity Shares of our Company.
+For instance, our reserve funds aggregating to ₹ 496.31 million as on March 31, 2022 was reduced by an amount of ₹ 144.00 million, as these funds were utilised for issuance of 14,400,000 Equity Shares pursuant to bonus issue undertaken on August 21, 2023 in the ratio of 3 Equity Shares for every 1 Equity Share held.
+For further details, please see section titled "Capital Structure" on page 87.
+Further, we cannot assure you that we will not issue further Equity Shares or that our existing Shareholders including our Promoters will not dispose of further Equity Shares after the completion of the Issue (subject to compliance with the lock-in provisions under the SEBI ICDR Regulations) or pledge or encumber their Equity Shares.
 Any future issuances could also dilute the value of Shareholder's investment in the Equity Shares and adversely affect the trading price of our Equity Shares.
 Such securities may also be issued at prices below the Issue Price.
 In addition, any perception by investors that such issuances or sales might occur could also affect the trading price of the Equity Shares.

-71. Holders of Equity Shares may be restricted in their ability to exercise pre-emptive rights under Indian law and thereby suffer future dilution of their ownership position.
+81. Holders of Equity Shares may be restricted in their ability to exercise pre-emptive rights under Indian law and thereby suffer future dilution of their ownership position.